gkerr/IntroCommandLineNGS/exercises/exercises_beginner.rst

 #.
 Use the command ``which date`` to find out where the date program is located.
 #.
 Copy this date program into the directory adir.
 #.
 Check the permissions of the copied program date
 #.
-Change the permissions on date to remove the executable permissions.
+Change your permissions on date to remove the executable permissions.
 #.
 Check the permissions of the program date
 #.
 Try running it as ``./date`` or ``adir/date`` (depending on your current working directory)
 #.
 Change the permissions back so that the file is executable.